codeyong030701/FinCoV/README.md

 Please download the PIG dataset from its official source.

-Due to dataset redistribution restrictions, the dataset is not included in this repository.

 Following the official PIG split, 120 pieces from the miscellaneous subset are used for training, while 30 pieces from the Bach, Mozart, and Chopin subsets are used for testing.